 - a.)
 Bonds or other obligations of the United States of America or obligations guaranteed by the United States of America. - b.)
 Government money market mutual funds. - c.)
 Any federal agency or instrumentality obligation authorized by Congress that matures within 397 days from the date of purchase, and has a fixed rate of interest not dependent on any index or external factors. - d.)
 Bonds or other obligations of the local unit or bonds or other obligations of school districts of which the local unit is a part or within which the school district is located. - e.)
-Bonds or other obligations, approved by the Division of Investment of the Department of Treasury for investment by local units.
+Bonds or other obligations, having a maturity date not exceeding 397 days, approved by the Division of Investments of the Department or Treasury for investment by local units.